churcho/dots/README-vim.md

 ```

 **Notes:**
-- To paste a register directly from INSERT or ex mode use the expression register `<ctrl-r>` followed by a register.
-For more information how to use the expression register read [Aaron Bieber's: Master Vim Registers With Ctrl R](https://blog.aaronbieber.com/2013/12/03/master-vim-registers-with-ctrl-r.html).
+- To paste a register directly from INSERT or ex mode use `<ctrl-r>` followed by a register name.

 - By default the `Y` command is mapped to `yy` (yank line) which isn't consisnt with the behaviors of `C` and `D` (from cursor to end of line), a very useful mapping for both NORMAL and VISUAL mode is: